-Thanks to my sweet little bro Hugo, my post “Comment vérifier l’existence d’une branche ou d’un tag sur un repository distant sans le cloner” is now translated in english!
-All kudos to him!
+Thanks to my sweet little sibling Kitty, my post “Comment vérifier l’existence d’une branche ou d’un tag sur un repository distant sans le cloner” is now translated in english!
+All kudos to them!

 When writing scripts to automate packaging and deployment of applications, we might need to make sure that a tag or branch exists before needlessly cloning a huge repository.